1kg belly pork (skin on) from the front part of the belly

 salt and pepper, to taste

 Pre-heat oven 200C.
 Using a thin bladed very sharp knife (a clean Stanley knife is ideal) score through the pork skin into the fat.
 The score lines should be about 5mm apart and run the length of the meat.
 Repeat on the underside.

 Rub salt and pepper into both sides of the belly, rubbing the seasoning into the cracks.
 Place the meat skin side up sitting on top of the rib bones in a roasting tray.
-Sprinkle the skin with sunflower oil, then run the flame of a blowtorch over the skin.
-This removes any hairs in the rind and starts to crisp the skin.
-Alternatively, pop the meat under the grill to do this.
+Sprinkle the skin with sunflower oil, then pop the meat under the grill.
+This removes any extra hairs in the rind and starts to crisp the skin.

 The cuts in the rind will begin to open slightly when it is ready to roast.
 Add a small cup of water to the tray and cook for about 25 minutes then turn the oven down to 185C and cook for another hour.
 If the tray is filling with rendered fat from the meat, tip this off into a heatproof bowl and discard in the bin, NOT in the sink!

 Step 3 : Prepare the glaze